This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 If you’re looking to explore one of Sydney’s most vibrant neighborhoods, you’ll find there are many things to do in The Rocks, Sydney.

 My first recollection of being in The Rocks District in Sydney was when I was on a year 4 excursion learning about the history of White Australia’s first settlement.

 As I walked the cobblestoned streets and stepped into museums housed in old sandstone buildings, the stories of our unusual history enthralled me and my love affair with The Rocks began.

 Despite being full of historical attractions, it’s considered the birthplace of Sydney and the White Australia colony.
 With the arrival of European settlers in 1788, it was here that the convicts first set up house and shop.

 When I was a University student I fell in love with the Rocks for a very different reason, the pub and live band scene.

-A trip to the Rocks was a big night out with friends as we pub crawled and danced the night away to the live music.
-Paddy’s Day saw us listening to Irish music, dancing the jig and drinking many pints of Guinness.
+A trip to the Rocks was a big night out with friends as we pub crawled and danced the night away to live music.
+Paddy’s Day saw us listening to Irish music, dancing the jig, and drinking many pints of Guinness.